Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 ## Randomizers

 Randomizers encapsulate specific randomization activities to perform during the lifecycle of a randomized simulation.
-For example, randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random parameters to their inspector interface to further customize these variations.
+For example, randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random Parameters to their inspector interface to further customize these variations.

-To read more about how to create custom parameter types, navigate over to the **[Randomizers doc](Randomizers.md)**.
+To read more about how to create custom Parameter types, navigate over to the **[Randomizers doc](Randomizers.md)**.

 ## Randomizer Tags